Limits of the Stokes and Navier-Stokes equations in a punctured periodic domain: Introduction

-First we consider the Poisson equation as a model problem, prior to treating to stationary Stokes and time-dependent Navier--Stokes problems, which have the added component of incompressibility.
+In order to clarify the setting and provide some background to these uniform elliptic estimates, as well as allowing us to outline the main ideas that will then be applied in the more complicated Stokes and time-dependent Navier--Stokes problems (which have the added component of incompressibility) we first consider the Poisson equation as a model problem.
 Thus our initial aim (in Section 2) will be to determine the asymptotic behaviour of the solution of the following problem when $ r \rightarrow 0$:

 While this problem has a solution for any $f\in L^2(\Omega_r)$, the limiting problem,

 only has a solution when

 We will show that when (\ref{intf0}) holds then the solutions of (\ref{laplace}) are uniformly bounded in $r$ in the sense that